Filing During a Labor Dispute

 2) You must have been paid wages of at least 26 times your weekly benefit amount in your base period.
 (Base period is the first 4 of the last 5 completed calendar quarters.)

 A notice of Unemployment Insurance Determination of Insured Status will be sent to you showing you whether your claim is valid.
-Your weekly benefit amount is equal to 1/21 of the highest quarter wages in your base period – the maximum weekly benefit amount for the year 2017 is $592.
+Your weekly benefit amount is equal to 1/21 of the highest quarter wages in your base period – the maximum weekly benefit amount is determined each year.
+To see this years maximum benefit amount click here.
 A waiting period week must be served on each claim and the maximum amount payable on a claim is 26 times the weekly benefit amount.

 2. ARE YOU ELIGIBLE FOR BENEFITS DURING THE LABOR DISPUTE?